pjay79/BarsAppAmplify/README.md

 # BarsAppAmplify

-React Native, AWS Amplify, AWS AppSync, AWS Cognito, GraphQL, DynamoDB.
+React Native, AWS Amplify, AWS AppSync, AWS Cognito, Google Places, Mapbox.
 Please note: this is a work still in progress, and many features are not fully developed yet.

 ## ToDo